vatch123/Covid_Dashboard/README.md

 # Covid Dashboard on Streamlit

 #### This is a covid data visualization dashboard created using streamlit.
-The purpose behind it is to present a possible use case of the covid data in India.
+The purpose behind it is to present a possible use case of streamlit.

 #### The data used is collected by Covid19India.org and I lay no claim to the data's ownership and authenticity.